😐Monthly costs for one person with rent: $2,054 in Belgium versus $2,017 in Germany.

 Belgium vs Germany: Cost of Living - Frequently Asked Questions

-How does the cost of living in Belgium compare to Germany?
+How does the cost of living in Belgium compare to the cost in Germany?

 How do daily expenses compare in Belgium vs Germany?

-Is rent more expensive in Belgium or Germany?
+Is rent more expensive in Belgium or in Germany?

-Rent in Belgium beats Germany across the board, especially in major cities.
+Rent in Belgium is consistently higher than in Germany across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Belgium and Germany on $3,000 per month?

-In Germany, $3,000 covers most cities easily.
-In Belgium, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Germany, $3,000 covers most cities easily; in Belgium it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Belgium or Germany?